 CREATE A PERSONALIZED AND SUPPORTIVE ENVIRONMENT FOR 9TH GRADE STUDENTS

-Consider a schedule offers 9th graders fewer transitions and fewer courses to manage each time
+Consider a schedule that offers 9th graders fewer transitions and fewer courses to manage each term.

 Organize 9th grade into small learning communities where cohorts of students share the same courses and same set of teachers.
 This is especially helpful in larger high schools where multiple 9th Grade Success Teams are important to reach every 9th grader.